xPaw/znc-prioritysend/README.md

 It was created specifically for SteamDB's bot, as it can get quite spammy and responses to user commands could get queued for a while.

+Use at your own risk, I provide absolutely no guarantees that it won't crash or burn your server down.